 6.5 Section 3.1 of the Instrument requires a non-venture issuer to establish and maintain DC&P and ICFR.
 Employees or third parties, supervised by the certifying officers, may conduct the design of the issuer's DC&P and ICFR.
 Such employees should individually and collectively have the necessary knowledge, skills, information and authority to design the DC&P and ICFR for which they have been assigned responsibilities.
-Nevertheless, certifying officers of the issuer must retain overall responsibility for the design and resulting MD&A disclosure concerning the issuer's DC&P and ICFR.
+Nevertheless, certifying officers of the issuer's DC&P and ICFR.